Engee documentation

 Yes

-# Primary winding resistance — active resistance of the first winding
+# First winding resistance — active resistance of the first winding

 Details

-The active resistance R1, which represents the power loss of the first winding.
+The active resistance is R1, which represents the power loss of the first winding.

 Dependencies

-To use this parameter, set the parameters to Winding parameterized by value Separate primary and secondary values or set the parameters to Number of windings value Three, Four, Five or Six.
+To use this parameter, set for the parameter Winding parameterized by meaning Separate primary and secondary values or set for the parameter Number of windings meaning Three, Four, Five or Six.

 Units